-I This Code covers the audits of local government bodies.
-These comprise the various bodies that provide public services locally, including local authorities, fire authorities, police authorities, local councils and local probation boards.
-It also incorporates the code relating to the audit of best value performance plans.
+The Act also provides for the preparation of a different Code 'with respect to the audit of the accounts of health service bodies as compared with the Code applicable to the accounts of other bodies'.i i This Code covers the audits of local government bodies.
+These comprise the various bodies that provide public services locally, including local authorities (and their pension funds, if applicable), fire authorities, police authorities, local councils and local probation boards and trusts.
 A separate Code has been prepared for the audits of NHS bodies.